 - Apply secure defaults: Enforce encryption, input validation, and least privilege templates.

-- Educate developers: Understanding what is a security code is a skill, train and empower your team.
+- Educate developers: Understanding what is a secure code is a skill, train and empower your team.

 Real-World Example: Preventing SQL Injection